Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 “No!
 But I think it’s part of his act.”

 “Act?
-What do you mean---oh!
+What do you mean - oh!
 He’s a comedian!
 I was wondering where the ‘much’ came from.”

 “He’s so smart!
 We talk, and I feel like he’s prowling circles around me, ready to strike…”